adlnet/xAPI-Spec/xAPI.md

 * If the attachment property of a GET statement is used and is set to <code>false</code>, the LRS MUST NOT include attachment raw data and MUST report application/json.

+* The LRS SHOULD* include a "Last-Modified" header which matches the Stored timestamp of the Statement.

 <a name="queryStatementRef" />

 ###### Filter Conditions for StatementRefs